Rosalina129/Yave_WinForm/README.md

 This project is no longer maintained because of the bloated code structure and the difficulty of late maintenance, and the new project is being accelerated.

 ### 2023.5.7 Update
-The new refactoring is already in the [Yave](https://github.com/Rosalina129/Yave) project.

 Current Version：![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/Rosalina129/WinForm_GameCollection?include_prereleases&style=flat-square)